kismetwireless/kismet-docs/readme/046-datasources_802154.md

 $ kismet -c ticc2531-1-8
 ```

+Be sure that you are looking at the proper devices - many USB devices have similar vendor IDs!

-Kismet will list available TI CC2531 devices automatically in the datasources list.
+Kismet will also list available TI CC2531 devices automatically in the datasources list.

 #### Supported Hardware

 Any USB device based on the CC2531 chip, and flashed with the TI sniffer firmware, should work.
 Beware!
-Many online vendors sell identical-looking devices based on the CC2540 chip, which is *not* the same thing!
+Many online vendors sell identical-looking devices based on the CC2531 chip, which is *not* the same thing!

 This datasource should work on any platform, so long as the appropriate libraries are available.